MON CHAM Cheong 張文湛

 Oong may either have been a friend of Yung Wing, who had also worked in the tea trade in China, or of Cheong's father, a wealthy merchant in the silk trade.
 Although the details are sparse, Cheong's story suggests the important role of the Chinese merchant class as "early adopters" in the Chinese overseas education movement, being a group that recognized the value of a Western technical education well ahead of government conservatives.
 Men of means like Cheong's father took independent initiative and leveraged merchant networks or other personal connections to send their children for an American education.
 Cheong's father may have known of Yung Wing's CEM and decided to send his son to join these educational pioneers.

 learning the mechanic arts

 Cheong first enrolled as a regular student in MIT's School of Mechanic Arts (a two-year program combining theoretical and practical studies, modeled on the Imperial Technical School of Moscow, Russia) in Sept.
 1877, with conditional entrance in Reading, Spelling and Geography.
 The tuition at the time was $125 per year, with additional fees for shop work.
-Records show that he studied Algebra, Mechanical Drawing, Vice Work, Geometry, Foundry Work and Iron Turning, but left the school after May 1878.
+Records show that Cheong studied Algebra, Mechanical Drawing, Vice Work, Geometry, Foundry Work and Iron Turning, but left the school after the examinations of May 1878.
 He then enrolled at MIT as a special student studying mechanical engineering.
 Alumni records show Cheong as a Course II (Mechanical Engineering) student from 1879-1882.
 During his time at MIT, Cheong lived at various addresses, including 9 Boylston Place and 13 Cortes St. in Boston – MIT dormitories not having been built yet.

 Although Cheong was the first Chinese student to matriculate at the Institute, he did not receive a degree from MIT.
 Indeed, the Chinese students would not reach this milestone until 1908.
-He appears to have returned to China in the summer of 1881, with his Mason's card showing his "honorable withdrawal" (dimit) on June 2, 1881.
+He may have returned to China in the summer of 1881, with his Mason's card showing his "honorable withdrawal" (dimit) on June 2, 1881.
 In October 1882, The Tech reported that Cheong was employed by the Chinese government at Hong Kong.
 In February 1885, The Tech reported that "Col. Cheong Mon Cham" was working as Chief Engineer of Mines, and could be reached at the Hotel Ha Sing Kong, China, care of Wei Yak, Esq.